 The Agency provides additional financing assistance for some residential rental housing through the issuance of bonds of the Agency, the proceeds of which are loaned to residential rental housing developers to acquire or construct and equip and furnish residential rental housing facilities.
 These bond issues are "conduit" financings in which the Agency's obligation for payment thereof is limited to the payment received from the third-party borrowers and the properties, revenues and the other security pledged to the payment of the bonds.
 The bonds are not secured by any funds or other assets that secure the payment of the Bonds issued under the Trust Agreement.
-As of December 31, 2021, the Agency had \$14,000,000 of conduit financing bonds outstanding.
+Since June 30, 2022 the Agency has issued two additional conduit bond issues to finance residential rental housing in an aggregate principal amount of \$40,496,000.